 "They're being taken care of.
 You should be able to change back into them sometime later today, if you want, but you shouldn't spend too much time out of bed.
-Ah, is there anything else?"
+Is there anything else?"
 This last was spoken with a slight edge to it; Naruto guessed that the medic did not appreciate the gesture of speaking with his back turned.
 He turned around, reluctantly, and shook his head.
 The medic nodded and went out (this time it was the doorframe, tens of little wooden chunks falling to the ground around a ragged hole in the wall).
 Naruto quickly shut his eyes and sat on the bed.

 Feeling more restless now that he could stand, Naruto opened his eyes and looked around.
 The room was small, and only felt more confining now that he was capable of moving in it.
 He stood up and moved to the window, looking out.
 The view was impressive, and the more pleasant for the fact that he could not see any lines on anything.
 He was unsure whether that was due to distance or if the odd illusions did not extend to things far from him, but it was enjoyable nonetheless.
 Then the question was answered for him as a tree shivered and fell to the ground, not as if it had been cut but collapsing straight downwards, a cloud forming of its leaves in the air.
 He shook his head compulsively, looking down, but soon looked out again.
-Keeping his eyes closed was getting painfully boring, and he was tired of looking at the damned lines.
+Keeping his eyes closed was getting painfully boring, and he was tired of looking at the lines.

-Two more trees and a minor building later, Naruto decided to stop looking out the window.
+Two more trees and a small building later, Naruto decided to stop looking out the window.
 He moved over to the chair and sat in it, keeping his eyes down.
 His eyes fell on a large, irregular piece of flooring, unobscured by the bed, defined by the eerie, spidery lines that formed its borders.
 Almost as soon as he saw it, it was cut along the edges and fell into the room below.
 Shaking his head again, he closed his eyes and moaned in frustration.

 The door opened just as Naruto finished eating.
 He looked up.
 The doctor was holding the doorknob, and he could see the old man standing behind him.
 This was as far as he got before he saw the doctor slump suddenly, blood starting unexpectedly from his clothes, then collapse, his body coming apart as he fell.
-Naruto stood without noticing, his eyes fixed on the bloody corpse in the door, and screamed.

 The doctor rushed up to him.
 "Naruto-san!
 What's wrong?"
 Naruto was hyperventilating, his mind still occupied by the image of that same doctor in pieces on the floor.
 "What's wrong?"
 The Hokage came up behind, pushing the doctor aside with one arm.
 He knelt in front of Naruto, his hands on the boy's shoulders.